arantespp/arantespp.com/posts/now.md

 Besides spending some time coding, in parallel, I'm cultivating good [five habits for the next five years](/articles/five-habits-for-the-next-five-years) to see how they may improve my life.
 Writing ✍️ is one of them and was a reason that motivates me to create this blog.
 Here I'm going to share topics about anything I'm studying.

 As a side project, I'm creating a project that I call [The Network](/network).
 We can see it as my second brain.
 I'm making connections among my posts and tags and displaying them in a network diagram.
 The most exciting part is that I can choose any two topics and create a relationship between them.
-This powers the [Zettelkasten](/zettelkasten) method because it may give some insights that I would overlook otherwise.
+The relationship powers the [Zettelkasten](/zettelkasten) method because it may give some insights that I would overlook otherwise.

-_This page was inspired by [Derek Sivers' nownownow.com](https://nownownow.com/about)._
+_I create this page inspired by [Derek Sivers' nownownow.com](https://nownownow.com/about)._